Thomas Cook collapses with 600,000 tourists stranded abroad | Devdiscourse

 Launching Britain's "largest repatriation in peacetime history", Transport Secretary Grant Shapps added that the government and UK Civil Aviation Authority had hired dozens of charter planes to fly home Thomas Cook customers.
 "All customers currently abroad with Thomas Cook who are booked to return to the UK over the next two weeks will be brought home as close as possible to their booked return date," the government said.

-"This marks a deeply sad day for the company," he added in the statement.
+"This marks a deeply sad day for the company," he added.
 As well as grounding its planes, Thomas Cook has been forced to shut travel agencies, leaving the group's 22,000 global employees -- 9,000 of whom are in Britain -- out of a job.

 Chinese peer Fosun, which was already the biggest shareholder in Thomas Cook, had agreed last month to inject 450 million pounds into the business as part of an initial 900 million pounds rescue package.
-In return, the Hong Kong-listed conglomerate was to acquire a 75 percent stake in Thomas Cook's tour operating division and 25 percent of its airline unit.
+In return, Fosun was to acquire a 75 per cent stake in Thomas Cook's tour operating division and 25 percent of its airline unit.

-"Fosun is disappointed that Thomas Cook Group has not been able to find a viable solution for its proposed recapitalization with other affiliates, core lending banks, senior noteholders, and additional involved parties," the Chinese group said in a statement to AFP on Monday.
+"Fosun is disappointed that Thomas Cook Group has not been able to find a viable solution for its proposed recapitalisation with other affiliates, core lending banks, senior noteholders and additional involved parties," it said Monday.
 Cabinet maker Thomas Cook created the travel firm in 1841, transporting temperance supporters by train between British cities.

-It soon began arranging foreign trips, being the first operator to take British travelers on escorted visits to Europe in 1855, followed soon after by destinations further afield.
-Thomas Cook grew into a huge operation but fell into massive debt despite the recent annual turnover of 10 billion pounds from transporting about 20 million customers worldwide.
+It soon began arranging foreign trips, being the first operator to take British travellers on escorted visits to Europe in 1855, followed soon after by destinations further afield.
+The tour operator grew into a huge operation but fell into massive debt despite recent annual turnover of 10 billion pounds from transporting about 20 million customers worldwide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)